Chris Lafferty: Racing career

 After growing up in Vacaville, California, Lafferty moved to Concord, North Carolina in 1998 to pursue a racing career.
 In addition to working as an engine builder, he was a journalist for various racing magazines.

 In 2003, he formed Lafferty Motorsports.
 In addition to competing in the ARCA Re/Max Series and NASCAR Craftsman Truck Series, the team ran a driver development program; members of the program included regional truck racer Russ Dugger, dirt track racing drivers Tyler Hudson and Cole Exum, and kart racers Bryan Hayberger and Andrew Broucher.

 Lafferty made his Truck Series debut in 2009 at Phoenix International Raceway; he had failed to qualify in his first attempt at Martinsville Speedway.

-In 2011, he ran four Truck races in a truck promoting the Tea Party movement in the buildup to the 2012 United States presidential election.
+In 2011, Lafferty ran four Truck races in a truck promoting the Tea Party movement in the buildup to the 2012 United States presidential election.
 In 2012, he partnered with Fox Sports to create Chris Lafferty's Motorsports TV, a biweekly television program that also featured his daughter Hannah hosting a kid-friendly segment.

 Lafferty returned to ARCA in 2015 with Carter 2 Motorsports at Lucas Oil Raceway.
 He finished 27th after retiring on lap 98 with electrical problems.

 In 2017, Lafferty joined ESPN Radio as a talk show host for The Sam and Chris Show alongside NASCAR artist Sam Bass.